Joelx/rasax-deployment-guide/README.md

 kubectl apply -f k8s-configs/rasax-ingress-tls-controller.yaml
 ```

 Now we have configured TLS for the ingresses of our webservice and for traffic to Rasa (X).
-We now need to rebuild our webservice to reflect the new API.
+We now need to rebuild our webservice to reflect the new API location.

 5. Go to your `website/index.html` and edit the JavaScript.
 Note the comments in that file for guidance.
 After editing, it should look somewhat like this:
 ```js